 jmt

 This project investigated the causal connections between European integration and processes of state restructuring in Belgium, Denmark, France, Italy, Spain, and the United Kingdom, from 1950 to today.
-It was funded by the James Madison Trust.
+It was funded by the James Madison Charitable Trust.

 Dardanelli, P. 2017.
 Restructuring the European State – European Integration and State Reform.
 Montreal: McGill-Queen’s University Press